 solution gateway critical macos linux windows

-Fix OpenClaw gateway or openclaw-message OOM crash loops caused by Node.js v24 by pinning the runtime to Node v22 (LTS) and verifying your service actually uses the expected Node binary.
+Fix OpenClaw gateway or openclaw-message OOM crash loops by updating to stable OpenClaw 2026.6.1, using Node 24 or Node 22.19+, and verifying your service actually uses the expected Node binary.

 Symptoms